Law Firm

 Since December 31st, 2023, employers and employees have contributed 8.8%, and the state has contributed 5.2%.

-Companies should file annual tax returns.
-These are prepared using audited financial statements.
-The deadline to file an annual return is 31st December.
+Companies should file annual tax returns, which are prepared using audited financial statements.
+The deadline to file an annual return is 31 December.

 Cyprus provides one of the lowest corporate income tax rates in Europe.
 The standard rate is 12.5% of the company’s worldwide income from outside and within Cyprus.
 There are exceptions to corporate income tax, such as income from dividends and profit from the sale of securities.